Engage with the philosophical and theoretical emergence of the concepts of humanitarianism.

 You will receive a personal supervisor for your dissertation who will offer you support throughout the research period.

-We do not anticipate there being any additional costs to study this course.
+We don't anticipate there being any additional costs to study this course.
 The tuition fees cover the learning and reading materials, access to the University of York library and various humanitarian databases.
-Depending on how you like to work, you may wish to print some documents out, this may incur an additional cost but that will be dependent on your own preference and working styles.
+Depending on how you like to work, you may wish to print some documents out - this may incur an additional cost, but that will be dependent on your own preference and working styles.

 The course is primarily taught through our Virtual Learning Environment (VLE).
 All your course materials will be provided through the VLE.